openvinotoolkit/openvino/docs/articles_en/learn-openvino/openvino-samples/benchmark-tool.rst

                                     Optional.
 Enable threads->cores ('YES' which is OpenVINO runtime's default for conventional CPUs), threads->(NUMA)nodes ('NUMA'), threads->appropriate core types ('HYBRID_AWARE', which is OpenVINO runtime's default for Hybrid CPUs) or completely disable ('NO') CPU threads pinning for CPU-involved inference.
+              -cpu_core_ids  <ids_string>   Optional.
+Optional. cpu cores used to run streams. <ids_string> is a comma delimited list of core numbers or A-B ranges. using like 2,3,4 means using core 2,3,4 for infer.
+When set this parameter, OpenVINO CPU Plugin will only use the cores which you seted, Otherwise the all CPU cores will be used by OpenVINO to run inference.

             Statistics dumping options: